Yes No Share to Facebook

 Understanding the Types of Cases that May Be Litigated in Small Claims Court

-The law is much too large for any person to ever know in full.
-Indeed, even highly experienced judges with decades of experience will be without full knowledge of the law and are therefore, usually, assigned to handle a narrow focus of cases that are within areas of law that are familiar to the judge.
+The various types of law are extensive and certainly too much for anybody to ever fully know.
+Even judges with decades of experience will lack full knowledge of all types of law; and accordingly, judges usually assigned to specific types of cases where the type of law involved is familiar.
 Even so, judges will routinely expect representatives for the parties to perform precedent research and then provide submissions and present argument based upon the findings of that research.

 Here are links to eleven (11) other webpages: